ilya0/project_02/README.md

 ##Unsolved problems, etc.

--needs description in profiles
+* needs description in profiles
--could use a beutified layout
+* could use a beutified layout
--search functionality
+* search functionality